fgremper/CloudStudio/README.md

 File/folder      | Contents
 ---------------- | --------------------------------
-CSClient         | Contains source files for the CloudStudio client CSServer         | Contains source files for the CloudStudio server CSCommon         | Contains source files files shared between the CloudStudio client and server CSTesting        | Contains tests to verify the correctness of CloudStudio client and server SQLInit.sql      | Script to initialize MySQL database tables
+`CSClient`       | Contains source files for the CloudStudio client `CSServer`       | Contains source files for the CloudStudio server `CSCommon`       | Contains source files shared between the CloudStudio client and server `CSTesting`      | Contains tests to verify the correctness of CloudStudio client and server `SQLInit.sql`    | Script to initialize MySQL database tables

-#### Build
+#### Build and Run

 ##### 1. Clone the project.